 Men in Black International

-A review quote, “This is want versus need conundrum without any reward for success.”
+Two review quotes: “This is want versus need conundrum without any reward for success.”
 “The main character is a passive reactive passenger who is swept along the movie.”
-The review pointed out that the characters said many times, “The universe has a way of leading you where you are supposed to be at the moment you are supposed to be there.”
+The review pointed out that this logic to explain the action was used many times, “The universe has a way of leading you where you are supposed to be at the moment you are supposed to be there.”
 Wait a minute.
-The universe wanted her to be a Men in Black agent and not the incomprehensible flashback?
-Wow, what a complete mess.
+The universe wanted her to be a Men in Black agent?
+What a mess.

-The host of flaws gave me a lot to think about and this resulted in a revelation about a book I am writing.
-The lead character undertakes an epic journey to locate a woman.
-What is the timeline, goals, and motivation?
-Is he a “passive reactive character who is swept along the book?”
-Dang!!!
-That hit close to home.
+What did this have to do with me?
+I had a revelation about a book I am editing.
+The plot revolves around a lead character’s epic journey to locate a woman.
+What are the timeline, goals, and motivation behind this epic quest?
+Is he a “passive reactive character who is swept along the plot?”
+Umm, err, yes.
+Dang, that hit close to home!!!

 You’re the best -Bill